Simple Steps to Stay Healthy

 Reduce the Risk of Sick

-So, if you’re feeling surrounded by family, friends, or co-workers who are sick and you want to avoid picking up their flu, virus, or that nagging cough, here are some easy ways to reduce the chances that you’ll come down with it (or at the very least, reduce symptoms if you do get it):
+If you’re feeling surrounded by family, friends, or co-workers who are sick and you want to avoid picking up their flu, virus, or that nagging cough, here are some easy ways to reduce the chances that you’ll come down with it (or at the very least, reduce symptoms if you do get it):

 1) Wash, wash, wash your hands